brokolja/laststaticsitegenerator/README.md

 ## Getting started

-If you are ready for coding check the "site"-directory which contains some example files(a simple blog site).
+If you are ready for coding check the "site"-directory which contains some example files.
 Now its time to read the very short/good eleventy and parcel documentations.

 ## Getting started with PWA

-If you want to generate a PWA for your site you can adjust the following files to your needs:
+If you want to generate a PWA in production you can adjust the following files to your needs:

+- site/\_data/metadata.json
 - site/manifest.njk
-- site/\_includes/pwa.njk
 - site/_assets/manifest-192.png
 - site/_assets/manifest-512.png